-As students leave, give their teacher this fun worksheet to be sent home with each student:
+As students leave, give their teacher this week's fun worksheet to be sent home with each student:

 As students enter, again remind them to immediately begin walking and running laps.
 You or your aide needs to be ready with the straws or sticks to keep count.
-Announce that at the end of today's class, you will announce who are the winners of this first month of walking.